RambabuPatidar/Java-Programs/JavaPrograms/01-Basics of Java/VarArgs.md

         int c = sum(25, 25);

     }

-    static void sum (int a, int ... v){
+    // this will take all the integer values after first integer. static void sum (int a, int ... v){
         System.out.println("the variable argument function got called");
     }